Updated 17 August 2021

 This approach is more common, especially where companies provide their staff with fuel cards which they then use to fill up their tanks to pay for fuel used both for business and personal reasons.

-The third option is to reclaim 100% of VAT on fuel for actual business mileage travelled.
-That means you need to keep a detailed log of where you have travelled along with VAT receipts to support the claim.
+The third option is to claim VAT on mileage instead.
+That means you need to keep a detailed log of where you have travelled along with VAT receipts to support the claim (download a business mileage tracker here to help with your VAT claim).

 Some people simply choose to claim nothing for their business fuel, covering the costs personally.
 This mainly happens because their business mileage is so low, the amount reclaimed in fuel and VAT is so small.
 Claiming VAT on fuel requires full record-keeping and the fuel scale charge can end up costing more than the actual fuel used.